wistia/wistia-open-docs/_posts/updating-your-popover-embeds.md

 and look like this:

 {% post_image hashed_id: '84f1748dd49f21969df879edebae557fc666370a', width: 408, class: 'float_left' %}

-We’re making a change to Wistia's infrastructure that will deprecate old popover embeds.

-If you’re affected, you’ll need to replace the old code with the new popover code.
-The good news is that this change will improve the user experience for you and your viewers, since the new popovers embeds are more reliable and versatile.

 ## Why Are We Making This Change?